eluinstra/file-server-documentation/docs/intro.md

 Before the File Server can exchange files with a client, the client has to be registered with the File Server using its SSL client certificate.

 The FileServer can be used for Grote Berichten file transfer.

+You can find the Installation and Configuration Guide for the FileServer [here](installation/file-server).
+The [User Manual](configuration) describes how to configure users and exchange files.
+[Here](example) you can find an example how to exchange files between the FileServer and FileClient using the default configuration.

 ## File Client